 A main artery in to and out of Cambridge, Hills Road is a key route that thousands of cyclists and pedestrians use to access local homes, schools and workplaces, including Addenbrooke's Hospital and the Cambridge Biomedical Campus.

-This project will equip the highway infrastructure on Hills Road to better accommodate a larger number of cyclists and pedestrians.
-It will do this by improving crossing points at major junctions and better distinguish areas for motorised and non-motorised traffic.
+This project has equipped the highway infrastructure on Hills Road to better accommodate a larger number of cyclists and pedestrians.
+It has done this by improving crossing points at major junctions and better distinguished areas for motorised and non-motorised traffic.